-Using a regression-based learning method (see Supp.
-File/Section(?)
-X), we integrated the molecular profiles of 8,202 TCGA tumors with 921 ENCODE regulatory binding profiles to systematically search for TFs and RBPs that drive tumor-specific expression patterns (Table Sx).
-For each tumor sample, our integration framework selects a set of regulator binding profiles to best explain the expression difference between the tumor sample and normal controls.
-For each cancer type, our framework further tests whether the regulatory targets identified in a ENCODE experiment are sufficiently correlated with the regulator’s molecular status across tumors.
-The final output of our framework is the estimated fraction of patients with target genes differentially regulated between each pair of cancer type and regulator (see Supp.
-File/Section(?)
-X).
+Next, we merged the tissue specific networks and performed a generalized pan-cancer generalized network analysis across multiple cancer types for both TFs and RBPs.
+Using a machine learning method, we integrated 8,202 tumor expression profiles from TCGA to systematically search for TFs and RBPs that drive tumor-specific expression patterns.
+Our method tests whether the regulatory targets are sufficiently correlated with the regulator’s molecular status across tumors.
+The final output is the estimated fraction of patients with target genes differentially regulated between each pair of cancer type and regulator.
 The overall trends for the key TFs and RBPs detected are given in Fig. 4A.
 The predicted impacts of regulators on tumor gene expression are highly consistent with previous findings.

-For example, we find that the target genes of MYC are significantly up-regulated in numerous cancers (star in Fig Sx), which is consistent with the known role of MYC as an oncogenic TF.
+We find that the target genes of MYC are significantly up-regulated in numerous cancers, which is consistent with the known role of MYC as an oncogenic TF.
+We further validate MYC’s regulation effect through CRISPi RNA-seq experiments.
+Consistent with our prediction, expression of MYC targets are significantly reduced after MYC knockdown (Fig 4A).
+In addition, we further investigated how MYC interacted with other TFs to jointly control their target gene expressions.
+We found that genes shared with MYC and other TFs only showed marginal partial correlation with MYC’s co-regulatory TFs, indicating a major role of MYC for gene expression control.
+We then the particular network motif feed-forward loops (FFLs) with MYC as the master regulator.
+Among the 38 other TFs that form FFLs with MYC, we selected NRF1 since it has the most common targets except two well-known MYC partner TFs.
+We then checked the logic gate usage among MYC and NRF1 and found that either MYC itself or the or gates dominates across multiple cancer types, confirming the major role of MYC in gene regulation.
+We also discovered that these MYC-NRF1 FFLs are mostly coherent ones, where NRF1 serves as an amplifier to the MYC effects on the target genes.
+This is consistent with the previous discovery that NRF1 is intervening to MYC’s apoptotic function \{cite 12533512 }.

 In addition to recapitulating existing knowledge from previous studies, our analysis also predicts previously unidentified functions for regulators in cancer.
 For example, the predicted targets of the RBP SUB1 were significantly up-regulated in many cancer types (Fig. 4C).
 Moreover, the up-regulation of SUB1 target genes is correlated with a worse patient survival in cancer types such as lung cancer (Fig. 4).
 Previously, SUB1 was considered as a TF.
-However, the ENCODE eCLIP experiment has profiled many SUB1 peaks on gene 3’UTR regions (Supp Fig. X).
-In HepG2 cells where SUB1 eCLIP experiment was done, the decay rate of SUB1 target genes is significantly shorter than non-targets (Fig. 4C).
-After knock-down of SUB1, its predicted targets are also down regulated comparing to other genes (Fig. 4D).
-These results indicate that SUB1 may bind gene 3’UTR regions to stabilize transcript levels.
-From our integrated analysis, higher SUB1 activity through regulatory binding on 3’UTR regions is likely to drive tumor specific expression patterns in many cancer types.
+However, the ENCODE eCLIP experiment has profiled many SUB1 peaks on gene’3UTR regions.
+In HepG2 cell where SUB1 eCLIP experiment was done, the decay rate of SUB1 target genes are significantly shorter than non-targets (Fig. 4C).
+After knocking down SUB1, its predicted targets are also down regulated comparing to other genes (Fig. 4D).
+These results indicate that SUB1 may bind gene 3’UTR regions to stabilize transcript level.
+From our integrated analysis, the higher SUB1 activity through regulatory binding on 3’UTR regions is likely to drive tumor specific expression patterns in many cancer types.

 Step-wise prioritization schemes pinpoint deleterious SNVs in cancer